mulgeomkar/mulgeomkar/README.md

 ### 🚀 About Me
 - 🎓 Computer Science Student from Hyderabad, India
-- 💻 Passionate about coding, open source, and continuous learning
+- 💻 Passionate about coding, and continuous learning
-- 🌱 Currently learning **Data Structures, System Design, and Web Development**
+- 🌱 Currently learning **Data Structures, Machine Learning, and Web Development**

 ### 🔧 Tech Stack